bluta/feliratok_in_myepisodes/README.md

 feliratok_in_myepisodes
 =======================

-chrome plugin to display feliratok.info subs in myepisodes.com
+chrome extension to display feliratok.info subs in myepisodes.com